READ THE EXCERPT

 Folks, this is a good one.
 It’s not just another poker book.
 It’s going to change the way you think and play, and you’ll be much, much better for it.

 You can order Playing The Player today.
-It’s $49.99 for the e-book, $49.99 plus shipping and tax for the paperback, and $69.99 plus shipping and tax for both versions.
+It’s $49.99 for the e-book, or you can get the paperback from Amazon.

 The e-book is currently available for instant download.
 You’ll get three different e-book formats suitable to read on virtually any device that will let you read a book.